Doctor insights on:

 - How often can i use a tense?

-- How often should i use permethrin cream?
+- How often can i use baking soda on my teeth?

-- How often can i give baby suppository?
+- How often can i use castor oil while pregnant?

 - How often can i use saline nose spray?